Green wedding

-A green wedding or an eco-friendly wedding is any wedding where the couple plans to decrease the ecological impact of their special event on the planet.
-Couples plan their weddings by integrating eco-friendly alternatives, such as eco-friendly invitations, flowers, dress, photography, and more.
+A green wedding or an eco-friendly wedding, is any wedding where the couple plans to decrease the ecological impact of their special event on the planet.
+Couples plan their weddings by integrating eco-friendly alternatives, such as eco-friendly invitations, flowers, dresses, photography, and more.

 Definition

 A green wedding is an eco-friendly and conscious consumption of resources that would otherwise be used in a traditional wedding.
-Green wedding is a new lifestyle.
+Green weddings represent a new lifestyle.
 Compared with the extravagance and waste of traditional weddings, today's green weddings are more economical and environmentally friendly.
-This can include recycling waste, choosing a sustainable venue, and even neglecting to participate in traditional practices that could be considered unsustainable, such as buying unethical source rings.
+This can include recycling waste, choosing a sustainable venue, and even neglecting to participate in traditional practices that could be considered unsustainable, such as buying rings from unethical sources.
 Many people who live sustainably believe it is necessary to continue the lifestyle by making sure their weddings are also sustainable.
 Others choose green weddings to raise awareness about how sustainability is important in daily activities and celebrations.
 The largest factor that contributes to the growing number of green weddings is the impact wedding celebrations can have on the environment.
 Many argue that without being conscious of practices and items used, the average wedding can generate a large amount of waste.